Non-stop flights to Reykjavik (Keflavik) (KEF)

 There are 5 airports in Italy that have non-stop flights to Reykjavik (Keflavik).

 From Bologna, direct flights are offered by Play.
-This is a seasonal route that started in June and ends in October.
+This is a seasonal route that starts in June and ends in October.

 From Rome (Fiumicino), you can fly non-stop with Icelandair or Wizz Air Malta.

 From Venice Marco Polo, the only airline with direct flights is Play.
-This is a seasonal route that started in May and ends in October.
+This is a seasonal route that starts in May and ends in October.

 Flights from Latvia to Reykjavik (Keflavik)